ruben-ilciuc/custom-amplify-auth/README.md

 ## 1. Configure Cognito

-Before configuring the Cognito you need to create an account to AWS Amazon.
-For creating the account you need to provide credit card information for validation and they will charge you with 1.00 USD.
-But don't worry, you'll get the money back in 3-5 business days and you'll get a year free tier.
+Before configuring the Cognito you need to create an account in Amazon AWS.
+For creating the account you need to provide credit card information for validation and they will charge you 1.00 USD.
+But don't worry, you'll get the money back in 3-5 business days and you'll get a free tier for a year.

-In order to keep this article short I wont go through Cognito configuration step by step, but I give you an overview of my configuration:
+In order to keep this article short I wont go through Cognito configuration step by step, but I will give you an overview of my configuration:

 | Option                                               | Value                                                                                                                                        |
 | ---------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |